 Next week, I will describe some specific strategies I developed to save money.

 Dale S. Brown works on a portfolio of projects that empower people both in personal growth and political power.
-She lives in Washington, D.C. and is a guest blogger for the Center for a New American Dream.
+She lives in Washington, D.C. and is a guest blogger for New Dream.